 In a March 6th article on the oil company’s “gift” to LACMA, the Los Angeles Times noted that, “Putting an oil company’s name on LACMA’s doorway brings an unusually high potential for controversy.”
-Indeed - and here comes the controversy!
-Despite the endless and well-financed public relations spin concerning BP’s alleged “commitment to sustainable energy”, the fact of the matter is that BP is part of the “OILigarchy” - the rapacious fossil fuel industry responsible for global warming and massive environmental destruction.
-BP reported profits of $22 billion in 2006, and the company currently has an ongoing commitment to increase its oil production by 5% - a policy that must be linked to the very real crisis of fossil fuel-induced climate change.
+Indeed, and here comes the controversy!
+Despite the endless and well-financed public relations spin concerning BP’s alleged “commitment to sustainable energy”, the fact of the matter is that BP is part of the “OILigarchy,” the rapacious fossil fuel industry responsible for massive environmental destruction.
+BP reported profits of $22 billion in 2006, and the company currently has an ongoing commitment to increase its oil production by 5%.

 As the L.A.
-Times noted in its March 6th article, BP has paid more than $125 million in legal settlements in the State of California since 2002.
-Quoting the L.A.
-Times article, “BP paid the state $45.8 million to settle a suit over pollution from leaking gasoline storage tanks.
+Times noted in a March 2007 article, BP has paid more than $125 million in legal settlements in the State of California since 2002.
+Quoting the article, “BP paid the state $45.8 million to settle a suit over pollution from leaking gasoline storage tanks.
 Later, air quality regulators sued over leakage of smog-forming chemicals at BP’s Carson refinery.
 BP settled for $81 million.”

 In 2006 BP was forced to shut down half of its oil operations in Prudhoe Bay, Alaska, when the company’s worn-out, corroded pipelines began to leak – dumping an estimated 200,000 gallons of crude oil onto Alaskan tundra.
 On March 6th, 2007, Reuters reported that “Oil major BP’s failure to maintain pipelines properly at its giant Prudhoe Bay field was a major factor behind Alaska’s worst-ever onshore crude spill last year.”
 In that same report Reuters interviewed Thomas Barret, the head of the U.S. Department of Transport (one of the U.S. government agencies investigating the spill), who said; “What was most unusual was to have an operator like BP not maintaining these pipelines to the standards we typically see in the industry.”